radiantearth/stac-spec/item-spec/common-metadata.md

 specified as `['oli', 'tirs']`.
 Other instrument examples include `msi` (Sentinel-2), `aster` (Terra), and `modis` (Terra and Aqua), `c-sar` (Sentinel-1) and `asar` (Envisat).

-**constellation** is the name of a logical collection one or more platforms that have similar payloads and have their orbits arranged in a way to increase the temporal resolution of acquisitions of data with similar geometric and radiometric characteristics.
-This field allows users to search for related data sets without needing to specify which specific platform the data came from, for example, from either of the Sentinel-2 satellites.
+**constellation** is the name of a logical collection of one or more platforms that have similar payloads and have their orbits arranged in a way to increase the temporal resolution of acquisitions of data with similar geometric and radiometric characteristics.
+This field allows users to search for related data sets without the need to specify which specific platform the data came from, for example, from either of the Sentinel-2 satellites.
 Examples include `landsat-8` (Landsat-8, a constellation consisting of a single platform), `sentinel-2` ([Sentinel-2](https://www.esa.int/Our_Activities/Observing_the_Earth/Copernicus/Sentinel-2/Satellite_constellation)), `rapideye` (operated by Planet Labs), and `modis` (NASA EOS satellites Aqua and Terra).
 In the case of `modis`, this is technically referring to a pair of sensors on two different satellites, whose data is combined into a series of related products.
-Additionally, the Aqua satellite is technically part of the A-Train constellation and Terra is not part of a constellation, but these combine to form the logical collection referred to as MODIS.
+Additionally, the Aqua satellite is technically part of the A-Train constellation and Terra is not part of a constellation, but these are combined to form the logical collection referred to as MODIS.

 **mission** is the name of the mission or campaign for collecting data.
 This could be a discrete set of data collections over a period of time (such as collecting drone imagery), or could be a set of tasks of related tasks from a satellite